jooby-dev/jooby-docs/docs/commands/GetArchiveDaysMC.md

 #### **days**

-Amount of days from archive.
+The number of days from archive.

 It's pulse counter's values by days for each channel.